mm-deception/debate-with-images/README.md

 ## 📄 License

-This project is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) License.

 ---